 You can view the rubric that will be used to evaluate the stipend applications here.

-Note: Registration opens November 1.
+Note: Registration is open.
 Please register for the event before submitting your stipend application.

 Questions?
 Please contact Tiffany Hayes at the South Carolina State Library.